agilestacks/components/traefik/README.md

   value: arn:aws:acm:...

 # optionally
-# the prefixes does not conflict with default Traefik prefixes
+# these prefixes does not conflict with default Traefik prefixes
 # you can have app/apps here too
 - component: public-ingress
   name: component.ingress